DekoAlencar/Gateway-SMS-app/README.md

 # Gateway-SMS-app
-This app make the smartPhone a gateway to send sms
+This app makes your smartphone a gateway for sending SMS.

 ## Images project
 ![](img_project.png)